chezze911/MemeMe-V.2/README.md

-# MemeMe-V.1
+# MemeMe-V.2

-MemeMe 1.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
+MemeMe 2.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
 After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.
-Meme Editor View
+Memes will appear in a tab view with two tabs: a table view and a collection view.

 The Meme Editor View consists of an image view overlaid by two text fields, one near the top and one near the bottom of the image.
 This view has a bottom toolbar with two buttons: one for the camera and one for the photo album.
 The top navigation bar has a share button on the left displaying Apple’s stock share icon and a “Cancel” button on the right.